Universal life insurance may be something you've heard about on TikTok or in the news lately, especially a type called index universal life insurance.

 Some of what you pay goes towards the life insurance itself, while another portion is divided between savings and investment components.

-There are many ways you can customize them, but you also need to monitor them closely to make sure the investments are performing and adjust them as needed.
+Universal life insurance is easy to customize.
+But you need to monitor your policy closely to make sure the investments are performing and make adjustments as needed.

-If the investments continue to underperform, your premiums could go up and you may not be able to afford your policy, meaning it would expire.
+Your premiums could go up if the investments continue to underperform.
+That could mean you might not be able to afford your policy and it would expire.

-In fact, almost 88% of universal life policies never pay out.
-This is because people let their policies lapse, often because they can’t afford the premiums.
+In fact, almost 88% of universal life policies never pay out because people let their policies lapse.

 The accumulation of cash within your universal life policy is called the cash value.